kudit/Compatibility/CONTRIBUTING.md

 - Include `github.com/kudit/Compatibility` as a dependency in Swift projects and reuse its APIs where appropriate.
 - Use Compatibility's `debug()` function instead of `print()` for logging.
 - Prefer availability checks and platform fallbacks over removing older behavior.
+- When possible, do not hide functions with availability checks.
+If possible, do the availability checking inside the function and create backports if a feature is version-gated so that new features can be added and either backported for earlier versions or gracefully ignored when appropriate while keeping the code as close to the preferred modern syntax whenever possible.
 - Keep Swift Playgrounds, non-Foundation, WASM, and older-platform builds working where practical.
 - Put reusable framework tests beside their implementation and collect them in each module's ordered `TestCase` sections so the same checks appear in the in-app runner and the Swift Testing bridge.
 Keep only infrastructure-specific tests in the Xcode/SwiftPM test target.